GHN-Q: Parameter Prediction for Unseen Quantized Convolutional Architectures via Graph Hypernetworks: Results

 \section{Results}

-We follow a testing procedure similar to~\cite{PPUDA} and evaluate the trained GHN-Q by comparing the mean CIFAR-10 test accuracy at precisions of 32-bit floating point (Float32), 8-bit quantization (Quant8), and 4-bit quantization\footnote{We use asymmetric, uniform quantization throughout.} (Quant4).
+We follow a testing procedure similar to~\cite{PPUDA} and evaluate the trained GHN-Q by comparing the mean CIFAR-10 test accuracy at precisions of 32-bit floating point (Float32), 8-bit quantization (W8/A8), and 4-bit quantization\footnote{We use tensorwise, asymmetric, uniform quantization throughout.} (W4/A4) where W denotes weights bitwidth and A denotes activations bitwidth.
+Additionally, we also tested W4/A8 and W2/A2 settings.
 Table~\ref{tab:results} shows the results on our different testing splits.
 BN-Free networks have no BatchNorm layers.
-Wide/Deep indicate much wider/deeper nets than training.
+Wide/Deep indicate \textbf{much} wider/deeper nets than those seen in training.
+Thus, they are labelled as out-of-distribution (OOD).

 For handling BatchNorm, we use a test-batch-size of 64 to get batch statistics~\cite{BatchNorm}.
 We also have to recompute BatchNorm-folded (BN-Fold) weights each batch before quantizing the BN-Fold weights like in~\cite{TFQuant}.
 See Eq.~\ref{eq:bnfold} for the BN-Fold operation where $\gamma$ is a learnable parameter, $\sigma^2_B$ is batch variance (could also be exponential moving average of variance) and $\epsilon$ is a small constant.
 Quantization encodings use the absolute tensor ranges.